mverboom/build/BUILD.md

 If this option is set to 1, the recipe will not be included when running the build script with the -a flag.
 This can be useful for recipes under development, not ready to include in a nightly run.

+intancereq

+If this option is set to 1, it indicates this recipe requires an instance to be passed for it to work.
+When no instance is passed to this recipe an error will be generated.

 ## CHECK VERSION